 Everyone has potential.
 Everyone has talent.
 And everyone needs a coach pushing them to achieve their greatness.

-Author and motivational speaker Geo Derice helps people at various stages in their lives identify their greatest goals, create an incredible vision, and then develop the mindset to make it all achievable.
+New York-based author and motivational speaker Geo Derice helps people at various stages in their lives identify their greatest goals, create an incredible vision, and then develop the mindset to make it all achievable.

 As a motivational speaker, Derice connects with young adults and college students, encouraging them to overcome their fears and maximize their potential.